Thursday, 11 December 2008

 Interviewing

 Sending your CV works, but going in person is better.
 You will probably have to have an interview and might be asked to do a demo lesson.
 For tips on how to make a good impression, see The Interview and Demo Lesson.
 Also, with lots of places, you will need Recibos de Honorarios, and unless you are legally here, you can't get them.
 You’ll have to find someone who does have these.
 They're like receipts.
 Many people won't want to give you theirs since there's a limit on how much money you make a month without paying taxes.
-So if your recibos de honorario total more than 2550 soles a month, you have to pay taxes.
+If your recibos de honorario total more than 2550 soles a month, you have to pay taxes.
 So if you don't have these, start looking for someone who does.

 Short-term Work

 If you want to come here for a short time it's difficult to get a job and a visa before you get here.
 It's not impossible though.
 Look at Working Holiday Visas and Short-term Teaching for more info.
 However, if you want to stay for six months, you could sign a year-long contract with a school and simply leave after six months.
 It’s not that honest, but it is an option.
-And chances are that they would get you a visa.
+Chances are that they would get you a visa.
 But, if you have a work visa, the school has to give you papers in order to leave the country to prove that you have paid taxes.
 See Leaving Peru and taxes for more information.

 Answer Adverts